laristra/documentation/index.md

 * Links are made of two parts, a description written in [] and the link written in ()
 * Images are the same as links with a ! in front of the brackets
 * The ticks above the tab key `create monospace`

+### Create Github Account
+Go to [the Github website](github.com/join) and enter a username, email address, and password.

 ### Create SSH Key on GitHub
 SSH provides a secure channel in an unsecure network.
 SSH uses encryption, and on GitHub the user creates a pair of a public and private keys which will allow remote access (using the command line on Terminal).
 To create a SSH key on GitHub, go to settings.
 "SSH and GPG keys" is listed under "Personal settings" on the left side of the screen.
 Click "New SSH key" in the upper right corner.